Short on time? Here are the highlights:

 Closed borders are the main concern for agents

-Findings from an Agent Voice survey conducted by ICEF in August through October among 721 respondents reinforced the Navitas research on the importance of a country’s perceived openness.
+Findings from an ICEF Agent Voice survey conducted in August through October among 721 respondents reinforced the Navitas research on the importance of a country’s perceived openness.
 Borders not being open was cited by 70% of agents as the top challenge for students, with 46% saying financial concerns are the most challenging.

 Similarly, agents say that travel restrictions and flight ability will be the main factors influencing where students will study abroad going forward.

 It would be interesting to see a future survey question assessing the relationship between a country’s having a vaccination programme underway and that country’s attractiveness.
 The fact that the UK is the first to begin inoculations could conceivably help its image among agents desperate – like all of us – for COVID to be over.
 As Benjamin Mueller writes in the New York Times about the psychological response of those being vaccinated,

 “For the first recipients, among them older Britons and hundreds of doctors and nurses who pulled the National Health Service through the pandemic, the shots offered a glimpse at life after Covid-19, replete with plans for rescheduled wedding anniversaries and bus trips to the seaside.”